techroundupguide/trgwebsite/README.md

 # Receiving:
 1. If you know **where** to look
 2. If you know **when** to look
-3. If you have the **key** you can view messages sent by your friends.
+3. If you have the **key**...

+then you can view messages sent by your friends.

 # Sending:
 **One Time Setup** (or whenever you want to change your admin key)